So, what do you want to do for your birthday this year?

 Here is an overview of my trip:

-As you can see, I was able to save $2,997 on my trip by using just a couple basic travel hacking strategies.
+As you can see, I was able to save $2,997 on my trip by using just a couple basic points and miles strategies.

 Keep in mind also that this does not factor in other benefits I earned such as the US Airways Lounge Passes, hotel status perks, free checked bags, etc. While they are not as valuable as discounted flights or hotels, these benefits can add up to significant savings, and a more enjoyable trip.